Experimental demonstration of non-local magic in a superconducting quantum processor: Introduction

-An essential objective in quantum information science is to identify the physical resources that lead to quantum computational speedups over classical algorithms~\cite{feynman1982simulating,shor1997polynomial, harrow2009quantum,lloyd1996universal, grover1997quantum}.
+An essential objective in quantum information science is to identify the physical resources that lead to quantum computational speedups over classical algorithms~~\cite{feynman1982simulating,shor1997polynomial, harrow2009quantum,lloyd1996universal, grover1997quantum}.
 Entanglement is necessary for universal fault-tolerant quantum computation, though not sufficient for quantum advantage.
-A common paradigm for fault-tolerant operations uses the stabilizer formalism~\cite{gottesman1998heisenberg,aaronsonimproved}.
-In this framework, the additional resources needed for quantum advantage are non-stabilizer states, namely those resources that go beyond Clifford operations, also colloquially known as \textit{magic}~\cite{Bravyi_Kitaev_2005, Veitch_HamedMousavian_Gottesman_Emerson_2014, Howard_Campbell_2017}.
-A system that only uses stabilizer operations may have access to extensive entanglement (and no magic), while exclusively using local operations allows for generation of extensive magic (but no entanglement).
-Notably, in both cases these systems can be efficiently simulated on a classical computer.
-For this reason, the onset of both quantum complex behavior and quantum advantage resides in the interplay between the two resources~\cite{iannotti2025coventmag, tirritoflatness, Szombathy_Valli_Moca_Farkas_Zaránd_2025,10.21468/SciPostPhys.9.6.087,piroli_2025,Odavic_Viscardi_Hamma_2025,Leone_Oliviero_Zhou_Hamma_2021,True_Hamma_2022}.
+A common paradigm for fault-tolerant operations uses the stabilizer formalism~~\cite{gottesman1998heisenberg,aaronsonimproved}.
+In this framework, the additional resources needed for quantum advantage are non-stabilizer states and operations, namely those resources that go beyond Clifford operations, also colloquially known as \textit{magic}~\cite{Bravyi_Kitaev_2005, Veitch_HamedMousavian_Gottesman_Emerson_2014, Howard_Campbell_2017}.
+Stabilizer operations can generate extensive entanglement but no magic, whereas local operations can inject extensive magic but no entanglement.
+In both cases the resulting states are efficiently simulable on a classical computer, so quantum complex behavior and quantum advantage emerge only from the interplay of the two resources~\cite{iannotti2025coventmag, tirritoflatness, Szombathy_Valli_Moca_Farkas_Zarand_2025,10.21468/SciPostPhys.9.6.087,piroli_2025,Odavic_Viscardi_Hamma_2025}.

+\textit{Non-local magic} $M_2^{\rm NL}$~\cite{Cao_Cheng_Hamma_Leone_Munizzi_Oliviero_2024} is a recent notion introduced to capture the interplay between entanglement and non-stabilizerness.
+It quantifies the fraction of non-stabilizer resources that cannot be removed by local unitary operations and operationally represents the amount of non-stabilizer resources that cannot be distilled using local operations.
+This construct is useful as it constitutes a form of bound resource, that is, a kind of resource that cannot be distilled by a suitable class of operations.
+For instance, this happens if the non-stabilizer resource is injected locally but then scrambled around, and cannot be extracted again by local operations.
+In the context of Measurement-Based computation, a related notion is that of invested and potential magic resources \cite{4yyv-hggz}.